(Return to main page)

 1941: Citizen Kane, which has often been cited as best film ever, got little Academy recognition.
 It won "best screenplay" but nothing else in spite of being nominated for many other academy awards including best picture.
 That year the Best Picture was How green was my valley while the other nominees were Blossoms in the Dust, Here Comes Mr. Jordan, Hold Back the Dawn, The Little Foxes, The Maltese Falcon, One Foot in Heaven, Sergeant York, and Suspicion.

-[I personally found Valley to be sickeningly saccharine and utterly unrealistic, but I admit I quit watching it after about 20 minutes.]
+[I personally found Valley to be sickeningly saccharine and utterly unrealistic, but admit I quit watching it after about 20 minutes.]

-How green was my valley holds a 7.9 rating from IMDB (5568 raters as of 2008) while Kane has 8.6 (113062 raters), Maltese Falcon 8.4 (40259 raters), and Sgt.
+How green was my valley holds a 7.9 rating from IMDb (5568 raters as of 2008) while Kane has 8.6 (113062 raters), Maltese Falcon 8.4 (40259 raters), and Sgt.
 York 8.0 (4822 raters).

 With this many nominees including two strong films in Kane and Maltese, plurality voting was highly likely to malfunction.
 I find it very hard to believe Kane would have lost a head-to-head race versus Valley.

 1944: The too-sweet musical Going My Way (8.2) won best picture (also best actor, Bing Crosby, and best supporting actor Barry Fitzgerald, best story for Leo McCarey, and best screenplay for Frank Butler and Frank Cavett).
 Meanwhile Billy Wilder's film noir masterpiece Double Indemnity got nothing.
 (It was nominated for best actress, music, director, picture, cinematography.)
-But over time, the raters on IMDB thought differently.
+But over time, the raters on IMDb thought differently.
 As of June 2009, they gave Going My Way a rating of 7.5 whereas Double Indemnity got 8.6.
 Similarly on rottentomatoes.com, Double Indemnity got 8.7 while Going my way got 7.1.

 1950: All about Eve won best picture.
-But it got an 8.4 rating on IMDB.
+But it got an 8.4 rating on IMDb.
 Meanwhile Sunset Boulevard got 8.7.
-I admit, these IMDB ratings are close enough that you cannot call this a robbery.
+I admit, these IMDb ratings are close enough that you cannot call this a robbery.

-1957: 12 angry men was rated 8.8 by 78K IMDBers.
-Although nominated, it lost to Bridge on the River Kwai which 45K IMDBers rated only 8.4.
+1957: 12 angry men was rated 8.8 by 78K IMDbers.
+Although nominated, it lost to Bridge on the River Kwai which 45K IMDbers rated only 8.4.
 The other nominees were Witness for the Prosecution (8.3), Peyton Place (7.2), and Sayonara (7.2).
-This decision, since it is only an 0.4 rating-gap on IMDB, might be defensible.
+This decision, since it is only an 0.4 rating-gap on IMDb, might be defensible.
 However, one cannot help suspecting that the real reason for Bridge's victory was a vote split between Men and Witness, which were both good legal dramas and thus perhaps (in vote-theory terminology) "clones."
 Bridge, as the only war movie, presumably did not suffer any vote-split.

-Alfred Hitchkock's famous Psycho (1960) – also often said to be best of its kind of all time and a classic – failed to win any OSCAR and failed even to get nominated as best picture.
+Alfred Hitchkock's famous Psycho (1960) – often said to be best of its kind of all time and a classic – failed to win any OSCAR and failed even to get nominated as best picture.

 Monty Python's Life of Brian (1979) won numerous votes as best comedy of all time – no OSCAR, not even a nomination.